Spring officially arrives on March 20, 2017, at precisely 6:29 a.m. EDT, at least according to astronomy, if not meteorology.

 We know what you’re saying, “But wait, what happened to winter?”

 We admit that this past winter was a bit baffling.
-While there was an abundance of snow in the Northeast during the month of February and ski areas from coast to coast did very well, the bitter cold we had forecasted never quite materialized (did WE get handed the wrong envelope??).
-But we’re thinking that was a good thing for lower fuel bills, and are humbled by Mother Nature reminding us that even the best long-range weather predictions, based on a 200-year-old mathematical formula, is no match for her will.
+While Alberta got a deluge of snow, and the major ski areas did very well, especially during the month of February, the bitter cold we had forecasted never quite materialized.
+But we’re thinking that was a good thing for lower fuel bills.
+We’re are humbled by Mother Nature reminding us that even the best long-range weather predictions, based on a 200-year-old mathematical formula, is no match for her will.

 And just when it seemed like spring might actually come early after all, a brisk Alberta Clipper swooped into northern regions of the U.S. and Canada, bringing winter-like temperatures and wind chills in the teens.
 So since most of us have had enough of the Jekyll-and-Hyde dreariness, we’re setting our sights ahead.